Dealing With Identity Theft by a Friend or Relative

 What Is Identity Theft?

-Often this will negatively affect you if they have gone delinquent on the account or if you have too much outstanding debt under your name, even if they have kept up with your payments.Even if nothing has gone into collections, it is wrong and it needs to be corrected.
+Often, you won't know this is happening until they've gone delinquent on the account or if you have too much outstanding debt under your name.
+Regardless of whether it's gone into collections, identity theft is a crime that needs to be corrected.

 What Can I Do If My Identity Has Been Stolen?

-What If Other People Do Now Want Me to File a Police Report?
+What If Other People Do Not Want Me to File a Police Report?

 What Else Do I Need to Do to Protect Myself?